-You can run ReadyAPI tests as part of builds created in Azure DevOps (formerly known as Visual Studio Team Services) and Team Foundation Server.
+You can run ReadyAPI tests as part of builds created in Azure DevOps and Azure DevOps Server (formerly known as Visual Studio Team Services and Team Foundation Server).

 When you run your build or deploy a release, your Azure agent runs your ReadyAPI tests and exports the test results to a JUnit-style report.
 You can then view brief test results after the build is over.